icon-project/documentation/node/p-rep/p-rep-installation-and-configuration.md

 ![P-Rep Networking Model](../../img/p-rep1.png)

-Above diagram shows how P-Rep nodes are interacting with each other in the test environment.
-To get access to the testnet, please read the medium post, [P-Rep TestNet Application Open](https://medium.com/helloiconworld/p-rep-testnet-application-open-97e3f7ad1e6d).
+Above diagram shows how the P-Rep nodes are interacting with each other in the test environment.
+To get access to the Testnet, please read the medium post, [P-Rep Testnet Application Open](https://medium.com/helloiconworld/p-rep-testnet-application-open-97e3f7ad1e6d).

 - Endpoint: https://preptest.net.solidwallet.io

   - Endpoint is the load balancer that accepts the transaction requests from DApps and relays the requests to an available P-Rep node.
-In the test environment, ICON foundation is running the endpoint.
-It is also possible for each P-Rep to setup own endpoint to directly serve DApps (as depicted in PRep-Node4), but that configuration is out of the scope of this document.
+In the test environment, the ICON foundation is running the endpoint.
+It is also possible for each P-Rep to setup their own endpoint to directly serve DApps (as depicted in PRep-Node4), but that configuration is out of the scope of this document.
 - Tracker: [https://preptest.tracker.solidwallet.io](http://preptest.tracker.solidwallet.io/)

   - A block and transaction explorer attached to the test network.
 - IP List: https://download.solidwallet.io/conf/prep_iplist.json

-  - ICON foundation will maintain the IP list of P-Reps.
+  - The ICON foundation will maintain the IP list of P-Reps.
 The JSON file will contain the list of IPs.
 You should configure your firewalls to allow in/outbound traffic from/to the IP addresses.
-Following TCP ports should be open.
+The following TCP ports should be open:
   - Port 7100: Used by gRPC for peer to peer communication between nodes.
   - Port 9000: Used by  JSON-RPC API server.

-We highly recommend you to use a firewall to protect the P-Rep node.
+We highly recommend you use a firewall to protect the P-Rep node.